Richard Brooks Bloomfield, DVM

 When Brooks completed his residency, he moved his family up to Truckee to once again live among the snow-capped mountains.
 When he saw lilacs blossoming, he knew Truckee was the place he would spend the rest of his life.
 Shortly after their move, Brooks and Jennifer had a daughter, Katherine Elisabeth Bloomfield.

 Brooks worked as a veterinarian at the Sierra Pet Clinic.
+He was on the Board of Directors for the Humane Society of Truckee-Tahoe.
 In his free time he worked at the Sierra Safari Zoo, numerous wildlife rehabilitation centers and the Animal Ark.
 His compassion, experience and continued love of learning allowed him to care for all creatures great and small.
 He made house calls as a horse vet in Russell Valley in the dead of night.
-He performed cataract surgery on Whoopie – the Animal Ark's peregrine falcon.
+He performed cataract surgery on Whoopie – the Animal Ark’s peregrine falcon.
 He helped his patients pass in their homes on holidays.

 In 2006, Brooks and Jennifer opened their own veterinary practice in Truckee, commonly nicknamed the “Doc’s Office for Pets.”
 Brooks built the practice from the ground up.
 People could take any pet species for quality attention and care.
 He had a special bond with each patient, who often bounded through the door to see him.